rpribadi/AmeenToThat/README.md

 # AmeenToThat
-Just another sample project with Django
+Just another sample project with Django and AWS deployment.